-- When you increase a mass - → you are reducing its Compton wavelength (that is the scale at which quantum effects are relevant) - → you increase the Schwarzschild radius (that is the radius of the event horizon of the black hole with that mass) - The mass for which Compton wavelength = Schwarzschild radius is the Planck Mass → is the domain of the quantum gravity
+- When you increase a mass - → you are reducing its Compton wavelength (that is the scale at which quantum effects are relevant) - \rightarrow you increase the Schwarzschild radius $r=2MG/c^2$ (that is the radius of the event horizon of the black hole with that mass) - The mass for which Compton wavelength = Schwarzschild radius is the Planck Mass → is supposed to be the domain of the "quantum gravity". - N.B.
+The theory of general relativity (i.e. the classical theory of gravitation) and Quantum Mechanics are highly incompatible.
+Does a Quantum theory of gravitation exist?
+Hints (by S.Hawking): black hole evaporation, information loss paradox etc..

-Energy scales in the ∞ ly small - VI
+Energy scales in the ∞ly small - VI

-Grand Unification Scale.
+• Grand Unification Scale.
 From the observation that weak, em and strong coupling constants are "running" coupling constants, if we plot them vs. q2 we get: